KinNeko-De/template-dotnet/documentation/README.md

 `dotnet new --install kinneko-de.template.dotnet::0.1.60`

 # Open Question:
-I got an warning.. but only one time.
+1. Question: I got an warning.. but only one time.
 Maybe because of the " around github

 `dotnet new --install kinneko-de.template.dotnet --nuget-source="github"`